 This lack of standardization creates a "wild west" environment where quality and safety are not guaranteed.
 Because many clinics operate without strict oversight, you have no way of knowing if you're receiving a high-quality, safe treatment or something that offers little benefit and potential risk.
 This inconsistency is one of the biggest disadvantages of stem cell therapy today.

-Understanding the Risks and Potential Side Effects
+What Are the Real Risks and Side Effects?

 Beyond the questions of effectiveness, it’s crucial to talk about safety.
 Any medical procedure comes with potential risks, and stem cell therapy is no exception.
 Because many of these treatments are still experimental and often performed in unregulated settings, the risks can be even greater.
 Understanding the potential side effects is a non-negotiable step in making an informed decision about your health.